maxtost10/MRI-Project/src/tv_vs_unet/README.md

 # Cascaded Deep Learning for MRI Reconstruction

-**The Story**: I built a two-stage reconstruction pipeline to recover synthetic phantom images from undersampled MRI data.
+**Content**: Two-stage reconstruction pipeline to recover synthetic phantom images from undersampled MRI data.
 After comparing a k-space U-Net against Total Variation denoising, I discovered something interesting—TV denoising could actually compete with the U-Net on SSIM metrics.
 This led me to develop a **cascaded approach**: first reconstruct in k-space, then refine in image space.
 The results speak for themselves.

 ---